 "Purchase a gift to give to your son from your baby."

-"Make sure you are holding your baby when your son comes to visit you in the hospital
+"Make sure you are holding your baby when your son comes to visit you in the hospital."

-"Use medical terminology when teaching your son about your new baby "
+"Use medical terminology when teaching your son about your new baby."

-The Correct Answer is A
+The Correct Answer is B

-D. "Surprise your son with a new bedroom after you bring the baby home."
-Sudden changes can be disorienting or upsetting for young children.
-Involving them in the transition process before the baby arrives helps foster a sense of control and comfort.
+A. "Surprise your son with a new bedroom after you bring the baby home.": Sudden changes, especially without preparation, can increase feelings of insecurity or jealousy in young children.
+Involving the child in changes before the baby arrives helps promote acceptance and reduces anxiety.

 Nursing Test Bank